Handgun Selection Considerations

 Glock 19 (9mm, 15+1 rounds).
 Glock’s mid-size frame.
 Easy to conceal, or wear on duty or combat gear.
 Used by thousands of police departments around the world.
 Now being employed by the US Navy SEALS.

 Glock 26 (9mm, 10+1 rounds, 12+1 round magazines available).
 Glock’s sub-compact size frame.
 Very easy to conceal.
 Same operation and internal parts as the Glock 19, but with a shorter frame, barrel, and grip.
-Can use the larger capacity magazines from the Glock 17 (17-rounds) and the Glock 19 (15-rounds), although they will hang out of the bottom of the grip.
+Able to use the larger capacity magazines from the Glock 17 (17-rounds) and the Glock 19 (15-rounds), although they will hang out of the bottom of the grip.
 The G-26 9mm version is much easier to shoot and control than its .40 S&W twin, the G-27.

 Smith & Wesson M&P-9 (9mm, 15+1 rounds).
 S&W’s full-size frame.
 Easy to conceal for large frame people, but might be more problematic to conceal for medium or small frame shooters.
 Used by thousands of police departments around the USA.